rdsea/IoTContract/Readme.md

 ## Run the Performance Test

-Requires access to the RaspberryPi cluster vi TUNet VPN
+Requires access to the RaspberryPi cluster via TUNet VPN

 On SALSA machine open ssh to {RaspberryPI IP address} with reverse ssh tunnel to 8080